-- 6.4.1 The District shall use all CRF Funding exclusively for Eligible COVID-19 Expenditures paid and incurred on or after March 1, 2020, and on or before October 31, 2020 in compliance with this Agreement. - 6.4.2 City may use its CRF Funding to reimburse itself for Eligible COVID-19 Expenditures paid and incurred on or after March 1, 2020, and on or before October 31, 2020. - 6.5 District's Obligations relating to its Use of the CRF Funding. - 6.5.1 District shall coordinate with the City and/or County any public programs or initiatives so that no duplication of services, initiatives, or programs occurs. - 6.5.2 District shall reimburse and return to the CRF Funding account within thirty days of notice by City any portion of the CRF Funding that the County or the U.S. Department of the Treasury, or their designees deem was not used for Eligible COVID-19 Expenditures, or not used pursuant to the terms of this Agreement.
-If District's CRF Funding account is already closed out, District shall reimburse and return any portion of the CRF Funding that the U.S. Department of the Treasury, or their designees deem was not used for Eligible COVID-19 Expenditures, or not used pursuant to the terms of this Agreement within thirty (30) days of notice by City. - 6.5.3 District shall document and justify that each expenditure from its CRF Funding was an Eligible COVID-19 Expenditure in compliance with sections 8 and 13.
-District shall keep Records sufficient to demonstrate that the CRF Funding has been used in accordance with the Social Security Act, section 601(d) and the Treasury CRF Guidance.
-District shall keep the Expense Documentation for a minimum of seven (7) years after the close of the federal Direct Costs Program under the CARES Act.
+- 6.4.1 City shall use all CRF Funding exclusively for Eligible COVID-19 Expenditures paid and incurred on or after March 1, 2020, and on or before October 31, 2020 in compliance with this Agreement. - 6.4.2 City may use its CRF Funding to reimburse itself for Eligible COVID-19 Expenditures paid and incurred on or after March 1, 2020, and on or before October 31, 2020.

+6.5 City's Obligations relating to its Use of the CRF Funding.

+- 6.5.1 City shall coordinate with the County any public programs or initiatives so that no duplication of services, initiatives, or programs occurs. - 6.5.2 City shall reimburse and return to the CRF Funding account within thirty days of notice by County any portion of the CRF Funding that the County or the U.S. Department of the Treasury, or their designees deem was not used for Eligible COVID-19 Expenditures, or not used pursuant to the terms of this Agreement.
+If City's CRF Funding account is already closed out, City shall reimburse and return to County any portion of the CRF Funding that County or the U.S. Department of the Treasury, or their designees deem was not used for Eligible COVID-19 Expenditures, or not used pursuant to the terms of this Agreement within thirty (30) days of notice by County.